pytask-dev/pytask/docs/tutorials/how_to_parametrize_a_task.rst

 How to parametrize a task
 =========================

-Often times, you define a task which should be repeated over a range of inputs.
-Just like pytest, pytask has a parametrize decorator for this reason.
+Often times, you define a task which should be repeated over a range of inputs. pytask has a parametrize decorator for this reason.

 Since pytask needs to track dependencies and products of tasks, there is a little bit more logic bound to the parametrize decorator which is explained in this section.